Ciao, welcome back to my blog!

 Protein options (choose one): prawns, chickpeas, tuna, boiled eggs, grilled chicken, beans, feta cheese, cheddar cubes, mozzarella slices, marinated tofu or tempeh, smoked salmon, ham or lentils.

-Fun fact: pluses are kind of in the middle as they contains equal amounts of protein and carbs but I usually treat them as replacement for protein when I am having a vegetarian or vegan day.
+Fun fact: pluses are kind of in the middle as they contain equal amounts of protein and carbs but I usually treat them as a replacement for protein when I am having a vegetarian or vegan day.

 5)Add a source of fat

 The secret of the salad is to balance the dressing well.
 If the dressing is too rich and fat, then the salad will be too heavy and the amount of calorie intake will be super high.